bluewitch/AvadoWerks/Legion.md

+# Base Station
+# # A physical firewall for the Avado (and other units)
+- Protectli Vault 4 Port, Firewall Micro Appliance/Mini PC
+- Intel Quad Core, AES-NI, 8GB RAM, 120GB mSATA SSD
+- pfSense is a firewall/router computer software distribution based on FreeBSD.
+The open source pfSense Community Edition and pfSense Plus is installed on a physical computer or   virtual machine to make a dedicated firewall/router for a network.

 # Legion Blade
 ### Lenovo Unit
 - Processor : **AMD Ryzen™ 7 5800H Processor (3.20 GHz, up to 4.40 GHz Max Boost, 8 Cores, 16 Threads, 16 MB Cache)**